KDE/kreenshot-editor/README.md

 - key movement of items

 - crop etc. tool
+    - should set new baseImage and move item coordinates to adapt
 - rename Item to KreenItem
 - add context menu to select tools
 - add handles for rect resizing and line repositioning (as extra class)